 The trail now approaches the Griffin Swamp.
 It crosses a wooden bridge over the inlet of the swamp and turns right, following a footpath between the swamp on the right and a rocky slope on the left.
 After passing a stone wall - made up of unusually large, rough stones – on the right, you’ll reach a T-intersection.
 Here, the Briarcliff-Peekskill Trail turns left, but you should turn right, joining the Teatown-Kitchawan Trail (marked by purple and “TKT” blazes) which comes in from the left.
 After crossing the outlet of Griffin Swamp on a wooden bridge, the trail parallels a stream on the left, passing several cascades.

 When you reach the dam of Teatown Lake, turn left and cross over the spillway.
-Just ahead, bear right at the next intersection (the route straight ahead is the orange-blazed Hilltop Trail).
-You’re now once again following the blue-blazed Lakeside Trail, which follows the shore of scenic Teatown Lake, passing a gazebo (known as the “boathouse”) on the right.
-Continue to follow the Lakeside Trail along the lake until you reach the Nature Center and the parking area where the hike began.Publication: Submitted by Daniel Chazin on 05/10/2018
+Just ahead, bear right at the next intersection (the route straight ahead is the orange-blazed Three Lakes Loop).
+You’re now once again following the blue-blazed Lakeside Loop, which follows the shore of scenic Teatown Lake, passing a gazebo (known as the “boathouse”) on the right.
+Continue to follow the Lakeside Loop along the lake until you reach the Nature Center and the parking area where the hike began.Publication: Submitted by Daniel Chazin on 05/10/2018

 This loop hike follows a boardwalk across Teatown Lake and passes through attractive forested areas and along interesting wetlands.